 The steady widening of the PRASCO GROUP storage spaces, currently totaling 64,500 m2, but with a usable volume of 500,000 m2, is a commitment for us in order to cope with the growing market needs.
 This policy of constant expansion is a landmark for all the players of the automotive sector.
 PRASCO SpA has an excellent distribution network in Europe, and supplies the major buying groups in most European countries through its own branches and a chain of exclusive distributors, as well as the largest Italian market players.

 The product quality alone is not enough to guarantee success, unless it is supported by a similar service quality.
 The 25-year long experience and the great breath of internationality have produced at PRASCO a work ethic aimed at the best possible relationship with its customers, involving not only product reliability but also on-time delivery.
 But why investing so much effort and money to pursue the goal of technical production perfection, if the storage and loading/unloading operations may alter the production results?
-Why manufacturing more than 24,000 items and satisfying every market demand, why protecting parts with all sorts of safe packages, if deliveries didn’t happen in a reasonable time?
+Why offering more than 24,000 items and satisfying every market demand, why protecting parts with all sorts of safe packages, if deliveries didn’t happen in a reasonable time?

 With its warehouses located in Leinì and Bologna (Italy), Bönen (Germany), Doncaster (England), Barcelona and Madrid (Spain), the Prasco Group provides a continuous stock refilling as well as a quick and reliable delivery of pattern parts fitting onto cars produced by the world’s 44 major manufacturers.